-The National Research Programme “Big Data” (NRP 75) deals with challenges about information technology and raises societal questions related to the large amounts of data.
+The National Research Programme “Big Data” (NRP 75) dealt with challenges about information technology and raised societal questions related to the large amounts of data.

 Data has been termed “the new oil”.
 The idea being that data is an indispensable resource that will serve the role that oil served in the 1900s.
 Data is viewed as an immensely valuable, but yet relatively untapped resource.

 Public institutions and businesses can benefit substantially from the ability to base their functioning on these large amounts of data.
 However, the vast and increasing volumes of data render state-of-the-art solutions in computing ineffective and call for novel solutions that are capable of contending with the specific challenges of big data.